© Lana Langlois | Dreamstime.com

 Though having too little serotonin is not good for you, too much serotonin can cause harm.
 Do not take more than one serotonin booster at a time.
 Natural serotonin pills or other vitamins for depression may not be appropriate for all types of depression and may not be compatible with certain types of depression medication.
 If you are taking an anti-depressant or other natural supplements for anxiety and depression, consultation with a healthcare practitioner is strongly advised.
 A healthcare professional can also provide insight about the best supplements for anxiety treatment, or the best supplements for depression.

 Depression, anxiety, and other mood disorders have other possible underlying causes in addition to serotonin deficiency.
 For example, read Could Your Depression Be Caused by a Sleep Disorder?
 Depression Can Be One of the Many Surprising Sleep Apnea Symptoms.

-The neurotransmitter dopamine is also involved in mental-emotional health, and specific dopamine supplements may also be indicated.
+Other vitamins that help with depression include the neurotransmitter dopamine.
+Dopamine is also involved in mental-emotional health, and specific dopamine supplements may also be indicated.
 Learning more about all the potential underlying causes of depression and anxiety can help you target your natural treatment protocol.